trickstercache/trickster/docs/graphite.md

 The default health check is `GET /metrics/find?query=*`, which every Graphite-protocol implementation serves. `/version` is not used because carbonapi and graphite-clickhouse answer it differently.

+A configured origin credential rides on the probe even when the `healthcheck` block declares custom `headers`.
+To override it, set your own `Authorization` value there; to send the probe unauthenticated, set `Authorization: ''`.

 ### Routed paths